Probabilistic Control and Majorization of Optimal Control: Introduction

-All of these attempts culminate into roughly the same underlying framework and optimization objective \cite{levine2018reinforcement}.
-What remains unclear however is how these problems relate to the theory of optimal control.
-In this context this article has three aims \begin{enumerate} \item Our first aim is to give a concise introduction to the body of work underpinning probabilistic control and control as inference whose independent contributions span several decades and might come over as intimidating at first.
-In this work we extend on the distribution matching formulation from probabilistic control. \item Our second aim is to give an account of some original insights that allow to classify the various principles into a larger framework and connect them with optimal control.
-In particular we show that the distribution matching objectives majorize stochastic and risk sensitive optimal control objectives.
-Thereby we identify existing control as inference problems as singling out a step in a probabilistic fixed point iteration. \item Finally it is our aim to given an outlook and sketch blueprints for further algorithmic development building on the technical results given and exploiting the rich technical machinery tailored to efficient approximate probabilistic inference. \end{enumerate}
+All of these attempts culminate into roughly the same underlying framework and optimization objective.
+What remains unclear however is how these problems relate to the theory of optimal control{ and what advantages they have to offer over the latter.} In this context this article has three main aims \begin{enumerate} \item Our first aim is to give a concise introduction to the body of work underpinning probabilistic control and control as inference.
+Therefore we extend on the {density} matching formulation from probabilistic control. {In this setting we propose an alternative parametrization of the desired closed-loop density and explore the use of other proximity measures between densities.
+These steps proof to be crucial to establish a comprehensive connection with optimal control theory and probabilistic control, hence CaI.} \item {Second we establish an explicit connection between two probabilistic control and optimal control formulations.} In particular we show that the {information projected and moment projected} probabilistic control objectives majorize stochastic and risk sensitive optimal control objectives {respectively}.
+Thereby we identify {the probabilistic formulations} to single out a step in a fixed point iteration { that maintains a series of probabilistic policies and whose stationary point coincides with the deterministic policy.} { \item We further show that the moment projected probabilistic control policy, proposed in this contribution and that we illustrate is associated to risk sensitive optimal control, is also technically equivalent to the calculation of the probability of the control conditioned on the state and future \textit{optimality variables}.
+This observation renders it equivalent to message passing on a probabilistic graph model.
+To establish this technical equivalence it is discussed how the risk sensitive optimal control problem is technically equivalent to a Maximum Likelihood estimation corresponding to the extended probabilistic (graph) model.} \end{enumerate}

+In conclusion we give a brief outlook and sketch blueprints for further algorithmic development building on the technical results given and exploiting the rich technical machinery tailored to efficient approximate probabilistic inference. }